gemmanewton1/wit-hackathon-ui/README.md

 - Streamlit - good for data visualisation and quick prototypes (needs Python 3)
 - Next.js app - Combines React frontend and backend API routes (javascript, needs node)

+**Note:** If you choose **Streamlit** for your frontend, you do **not** need to set up a separate backend or database.
+Streamlit runs as a single Python script and can handle logic internally.
+However, this means you won’t be able to store data persistently unless you connect it to a database manually.

 #### ⚙️ Backend
 - Java - Use for robust backend services (needs Java 17)
 - Python, FastAPI - Lightweight and fast (needs Python 3)